Strypper/mauisland/README.md

 1. Clone or download this repository
 2. Open the solution file (.sln) in Visual Studio 2022 or later
 3. Select your target platform and device/emulator/simulator
+4. Create the appsettings.Development.json file and this file will not contain any private key
-4. Build and run the app
+5. Build and run the app

 We will publish our application on all platforms soon enough.
 Stay tuned!!!